 Quick and easy meals are always greatly appreciated by the cook in this house.
 (The cook is me, just in case you were wondering!)
 During the week, especially now that everyone is home, I love nothing more than a simple supper/dinner.

-Since the coronavirus outbreak I feel like my weeks are even busier.
+Due to the situation I feel like my weeks are even busier.
 My husband Howard and son Ted are still at home and it means I’m cooking a few more meals during the day plus one extra for breakfast too.
 So I need meals that are filling and tasty and super speedy to cook.

 Stir fry’s are a very fast way to put a delicious dinner on the table and this one was no exception.
 It took no time at all to make the sauce and heat the vegetables.
 I followed the packet instruction to cook the noodles and I had a meal in under thirty minutes.
 So if you need quick or tasty or both then this is the dish for you.